MicrosoftDocs/biztalk-docs/his/core/verb-control-block2.md

  Each APPC verb has its own VCB structure, which is declared in the WINAPPC.H header file.
 For compatibility with earlier versions, the APPC_C.H header file is also supported.

- The WINAPPC.H file is supplied as part of the [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] Software Development Kit (SDK).
+ The WINAPPC.H file is supplied as part of the Host Integration Server Software Development Kit (SDK).